-A Greenworks mower may start cutting uneven when the wheel is damaged; an air-filled tire is low; the mower blade is dull, bent or worn; the deck is not level; the deck is plugged with grass clippings; the blade speed is too slow; or the ground speed is too fast.
+A Greenworks mower may start cutting badly or unevenly when the wheel is damaged; an air-filled tire is low; the mower blade is dull, bent, or worn; the deck is not level; the deck is plugged with grass clippings; the blade speed is too slow; or the ground speed is too fast.

 12 Reasons Your Greenworks Lawn Mower Cuts Uneven

-The first thing to do when you notice you are getting a bad cut because your Greenworks mower is cutting uneven is check for a damaged wheel.
+The first thing to do when you notice you are getting a bad cut because your Greenworks mower is cutting unevenly is to check for a damaged wheel.
 If you have a zero turn and the tires are air-filled, check for a low tire.